ATesner/Infinity-Scroll/README.md

 You can, however, create more top-level directories.<br>
 They will not be included in the production build so you can use them for things like documentation.

+## Installation

+Run `npm install` and `npm start` to test.

 ## Infinity Scroll component

 The component is the `src/component/infinity-scroll.jsx` file and the `src/component/infinity-scroll.css`.
 The back-end is simulated by the call of the `public/data/data.json`.
-You have to replace the url in the get method of infinity scroll component.
+You have to replace the url in the get method :

 ### `infinity-scroll.jsx`